boeni-industries/aico/docs/concepts/agency/agency-roadmap.md

 - [ ] **Behavioural Learning Hooks**
   - [ ] Integrate lessons into existing or planned behavioural learning stores (e.g., skill metadata, preference weights).
   - [ ] Log changes in strategy so they can be audited and rolled back if needed.
+  - [ ] Standardise skill usage on `SkillStore` and the bandit selector for all agency-driven tools, extending skill metadata instead of adding new tables.

 > **Exit condition:** AICO periodically updates how she behaves based on her own experience, in a traceable way, without changing the overall architecture.